letoram/durden/README.md

 your own menu paths in global/input/bind/custom.
 This menu path will also show the currently custom bound keys.

-Also try double-tapping meta-2 and you should see the titlebar change color.
+Also try double-tapping meta-2 and you should see the statusbar change color.
 This indicates that all normal bindings are ignored and input is forwarded raw to the selected window.
 This is important for clients that need access to keys you have bound to various key combinations, like Xarcan-, QEmu, and so on.